REGULATIONS AND QUALITY STANDARDS

 7. Medical Examination

-In children's homes where Physical Intervention has been used, the child, staff/carers and others involved must be given the opportunity to see a medical practitioner, even if there are no apparent injuries.
+If Physical Intervention has been used, the child, staff/carers and others involved must be given the opportunity to see a Registered Nurse or Medical Practitioner, even if there are no apparent injuries.

-The medical practitioner, if seen, must be informed that any injuries may have been caused from an incident involving physical intervention.
+The Registered Nurse or Medical Practitioner, if seen, must be informed that any injuries may have been caused from an incident involving Physical Intervention.

-Whether or not the child or others decide to see a medical practitioner must be recorded, together with the outcome.
+Whether or not the child or others decide to see a Registered Nurse or Medical Practitioner must be recorded, together with the outcome.